 Certificate programs are administered by the graduate school and are intended for matriculated, degree-seeking students in graduate programs or for non-degree-seeking students at UNC-Chapel Hill whose objective is the development of specialization in the field of the certificate program.
 These programs signify accomplishment, specialization, and achievement.
 Certificates have a formal application process, require students to take additional courses (beyond the minimum required by the program), and are noted in the recipient’s transcript.
-The following three certificates are most relevant to Carolina Planning students, though a number of others are offered at UNC.
+The following two certificates are most relevant to Carolina Planning students, though a number of others are offered at UNC.

 Natural Hazards Resilience Certificate

 These certificate courses train researchers and practitioners who can help the public, non-profit, and private sectors become more resilient in the face of natural hazards and disasters and adapt to the effects of a changing climate.

 To apply to this certificate, students must be admitted into a graduate program, preferably at UNC-Chapel Hill.
 This certificate program is hosted by the Department of City and Regional Planning, but it is designed for students from a range of academic disciplines, such as public policy, geography, climate science, and engineering.

 Planning for Natural Hazards and Climate Change Adaptation

 Natural Hazards Speakers Series (1 credit)